marmelab/ng-admin/README.md

 # Configuration

-We chose to define the entities directly into a javascript file to allow greater freedom in the configuration.
+We chose to define the entities directly into a Javascript file to allow greater freedom in the configuration.
-For some part of the configuration, you'll be able to define directly the function that match your specific needs to fit your API.
+For some part of the configuration, you'll be able to directly define the function that matches your specific needs to fit your API.

-Here is a full example for a backend that will let you create, update, delete some posts (`posts` entity).
+Here is a full example for a backend that will let you create, update, and delete some posts (`posts` entity).
 Those posts can be tagged (`tags` entity) and commented (`comments` entity).

 ```js